wodowiesel/PiFunk/README.md

 `[-a]` for assistant in step-by-step

+`[-u]` for extra menu (csv, commandline)

 `[-h]` for help with more infos and arguments

-`[-u]` for extra menu (csv, commandline)

-default: `sudo ./pifunk -n sound.wav -f 446.006250 -s 22050 -m fm -p 7 -c callsign` -g 7 -d 14 -b 12.50 -t 1 -x off
+default: `sudo ./pifunk -n sound.wav -f 446.006250 -s 22050 -m fm -p 7 -c callsign` -g 7 -d 14 -b 12.50 -t 1 -x on

 Radio works with .wav-file with 16-bit @ 22050.000 [Hz] mono / 0.1-700 to 1500 MHz range depending on the Pi.

-It's recommended not to transmit on frequencies higher than the processor speed at the moment to prevent stuttering/lags,
+It's recommended not to transmit on frequencies higher than the processor speed at the moment

-but results would be interesting to know with overclocking.
+to prevent stuttering/lags, but results would be interesting to know with overclocking.

 Explicit CTSS-Tones (38 included) for PMR can be found here as a list: [CTSS](ctsspmr.csv)